 The model of an adaptation engine envisaged in DIA is shown in Fig. 1.
-Fig. 1(a) is the top-level model of a metadataenabled adaptation engine that absorbs various kinds of metadata to enable fast and efficient adaptation, for instance, based on terminal and network constraints.
-Fig. 1(b) shows a level more detailed model where the adaptation engine is decoupled into two functional modules: an Adaptation Decision-Taking Engine (ADTE) that absorbs metadata that aids decision-taking, as well as constraint specifications to make appropriate adaptation decisions; and a Bit-stream Adaptation Engine (BAE) that uses the decisions provided by the ADTE to perform the actual bit-stream adaptation.
+The engine absorbs various kinds of metadata to enable fast and efficient adaptation, for instance, based on terminal and network constraints.
+Functionally the engine is decoupled into two modules: an Adaptation Decision-Taking Engine (ADTE) that absorbs metadata that aids decisiontaking as well as constraint specifications to make appropriate adaptation decisions; and a Bit-stream Adaptation Engine (BAE) that uses the decisions provided by the ADTE to perform the actual bit-stream adaptation.

-An MPEG-21 DIA tool called the AdaptationQoS (AQoS) represents the metadata supporting decision-taking in the figure.
-Another DIA tool called the Universal Constraints Description (UCD) represents explicit constraint specifications.
-The adaptation constraints may also be specified implicitly by a variety of Usage Environment Descriptions (UED) providing network, terminal, user and environment characteristics and preferences that cover a major part of the standard.
+An MPEG-21 DIA tool called AdaptationQoS represents the metadata supporting decision-taking in the figure.
+Another DIA tool called Universal Constraints Description (UCD) represents explicit constraint specifications.
+The adaptation constraints may also be specified implicitly by a variety of Usage Environment Descriptions (UED) providing network, terminal, user and natural environment characteristics and preferences that cover a major part of the standard.
 Examples of UED include display capabilities, audio/video capabilities of terminal, network characteristics, and so on.
-An ADTE directly using a UED input has to specifically understand the media-type context to make reasonable assumptions about how they translate to constraints to be applied to adapted content characteristics.
-Alternatively, only the data within a UED can be referenced within an explicit UCD, or the AQoS description, which enables a universal processing model for the ADTE.
+All of the above metadata is processed by the ADTE to take decisions in the form of a set of adaptation parameters used by the BAE.

-The decisions made by the ADTE are next fed into the actual Bit-stream Adaptation Engine (BAE), which can be specific for a given format.
-This operation should be relatively simple given the decisions already made, so that the overall efficiency of adaptation is improved.
-For the special case of scalable bit-streams, such as JPEG2000 images [14] or fully scalable video proposed for standardization in MPEG-21 Part 13 [15][16][17], it has been shown [18][19] that by association of the content with additional metadata, both the ADTE as well as the BAE can have universal processing models, since the adaptation process simply involves removal of certain segments followed by update of certain fields as required for format compliance This leads to adaptation engines for scalable bit-streams that are fully formatindependent.
-This additional metadata in DIA consists of the Bit-stream Syntax Description (BSD) [20][21] and a transformation stylesheet for the BSD.
+The BAE in general can be specific for a given format.
+Its operation should be relatively simple given the decisions already made, so that the overall efficiency of adaptation is improved.
+For the special case of scalable bit-streams, such as JPEG2000 images [15] or fully scalable video proposed for standardization in MPEG-21 Part 13 [16][17][18], it has been shown [19][20] that by associating the content with additional metadata, both the ADTE and the BAE can have universal processing models.
+This leads to adaptation engines for scalable bit-streams that are fully format-independent.
+This additional metadata in DIA consists of Bit-stream Syntax Description (BSD) [21][22] and a transformation stylesheet for the BSD.
 In the current paper, we focus on metadata that enables decision-taking and constraint specifications.

 Note that while the metadata and constraint specifications are normative in DIA, the implementation of the ADTE and the BAE using them is non-normative.
 Further, DIA does not restrict in any way the delivery architecture within which a compliant engine is used is practice.
-The model is applicable in a variety of scenarios, irrespective of whether adaptation is conducted in the server/transmitter or in a gateway, whether the ADTE and BAE operations are distributed or occur at the same node, etc. A discussion of these architectural options and suitability for different delivery scenarios is beyond the scope of this paper.
-DIA also does not address network transport issues for either the metadata or the bit-stream, which is left entirely to the system implementation.
+The model is applicable in a variety of scenarios, irrespective of whether adaptation is conducted in the server/transmitter or in a gateway, whether the ADTE and BAE operations are distributed or occur at the same node, etc. While these are interesting issues, such architectural options and their suitability for different delivery scenarios is beyond the scope of this paper.
+DIA also does not address network transport issues for either the metadata or the bit-stream, which is left entirely to a system implementation.